DivyaBabaji/automation/mac/readme.md

 Additionally, YouTube's autoplay settings may also be influenced by the type of content you're watching and your viewing history, as YouTube's recommendation algorithm plays a role in determining which videos autoplay.

 # Step 4
+Download the script as per below assignments:
+1. set_1_Mohith.sh - Mohith.
+   After downloading the file, Make the script executable, execute the below command `chmod +x set_1_Mohith.sh`
+2. set_2_Tejesh.sh - Tejesh.
+   After downloading the file, Make the script executable, execute the below command `chmod +x set_2_Tejesh.sh`
+3. set_3_Ramana.sh - Ramana.
+   After downloading the file, Make the script executable, execute the below command `chmod +x set_3_Ramana.sh`
+4. set_4_Jeevan.sh - Jeevan.
+   After downloading the file, Make the script executable, execute the below command `chmod +x set_4_Jeevan.sh`
+5. set_5_Vinod.sh - Vinod.
-Make the script executable, execute the below command `chmod +x experiment.sh`
+   After downloading the file, Make the script executable, execute the below command `chmod +x set_5_Vinod.sh`

 # Step 5
 Do this step only after successfully installing browsers.
-Run the script to open the browsers
+Run the respective command to open the browsers as per Assignment:
-`./experiment.sh`
+1. Mohith - `./set_1_Mohith.sh`
+2. Tejesh - `./set_2_Tejesh.sh`
+3. Ramana - `./set_3_Ramana.sh`
+4. Jeevan - `./set_4_Jeevan.sh`
+5. Vinod - `./set_5_Vinod.sh`

 After Executing the Script,

-## Note: Please select loop choice as per assignment:
+## Note: Please select loop choice as per assignment (its loop 1 for everyone):
 1. Mohith - loop 1
-2. Tejesh - loop 2
+2. Tejesh - loop 1
-3. Ramana - loop 3
+3. Ramana - loop 1
-4. Jeevan - loop 4
+4. Jeevan - loop 1
-5. Vinod - loop 5
+5. Vinod - loop 1

 Monitor the console and finally at the end of iteration script will generate Skylogfile.txt log file.
 Proceed to Tracker to update your views as per Skylogfile.txt